• Skip to primary navigation

 Ingredients for eggy cheesy things

-When I’m planning a recipe I like to have a quick glance at all the ingedients, to make sure I have everything to hand.
+When I'm planning a recipe I like to have a quick glance at all the ingredients, to make sure I have everything on hand.
 These are the ingredients you will need to make Eggy Cheesy Things.

-This is sufficient to make 12 mini quiches, you can double up on the fajita wraps, eggs and sausages to made more if you like.
+This is sufficient to make 12 mini quiches, you can double up on the fajita wraps, eggs and sausages to make more if you like.

-You may find that the amount of milk, cream and eggs, used for pouring over the quiches is sufficient for more than 12, so I haven’t doubled that.
-The extra amount you need to add will depend on how many extra quiches you are going to be making.
+You may find that the amount of milk, cream and eggs, used for pouring over the quiches is sufficient for more than 12, so don't double that.
+The extra amount you need to add will depend on how many extra quiches you are making.

 • Large Fajita Wraps - 3 wraps should yield 12 circles